Octavio Orellana: Political career

 A member of the Radical Party, Orellana held several leadership positions, including vice president of the Quilpué Assembly in 1922, vice president of the Lebu Assembly, and member of the party’s Disciplinary Board in Lebu.
 In 1953 he was provincial president of Arauco.

 He was elected Deputy of the Republic for the 18th Departmental Grouping (Lebu, Arauco, and Cañete) for the 1957–1961 legislative period, serving on the Permanent Commissions of Medical-Social Assistance and Hygiene, and of Agriculture.

 Civic and community work

 He was a founding member of the Rotary Club of Lebu in 1927, serving as its president for six terms and later becoming honorary member.
 He presided over the Scout Brigade of the Liceo Félix Vargas Villalón of Lebu for thirty years, and was honorary member of the Sociedad de Artesanos y Socorros Mutuos of the same city.

-He passed away on 18 March 1974.
+He died on 18 March 1974.